 When the default frame structure is not modified (in its flexible portion), the network is actually operating in synchronised mode;

-An operator might decide to modify the agreed default frame structure in some specific locations (hot zones) and at specific point in time (specific event or busy hour, for instance).
-In this particular case, not all the network will be subject to cross-link interference.
+An operator might decide to modify the agreed default frame structure in some specific locations (hot spots) and at specific point in time (specific event or busy hour, for instance).
+In this particular case, only the base stations in these areas and at these times will be subject to cross-link interference.

-From this last perspective, the results presented in this Section represent a worst case scenario in terms of throughput degradation available in the semi-synchronised case.
+Taking this into account, the results presented in this section represent a worst case scenario in terms of throughput degradation resulting from the semi-synchronised case.

 "DL to UL modifications": the default DL transmission direction in the flexible part is modified into UL

-In this case, from BS-BS interference perspective, the network that modifies the default DL transmission direction into UL will not interfere the other network while it will receive additional interference from the other network.
+In this case, from BS-BS interference perspective, the network that modifies the default DL transmission direction into UL will not interfere with the other network while it will receive additional interference from the other network during the period of the modified transmission direction.

+In most circumstances, MS-MS interference will be negligible because terminals typically transmit intermittently and many will be mobile so any interference would be transient.
+When the MS-MS interference can be neglected, the ECC baseline out of block power limit can be adopted without requiring regulatory intervention.

-It is expected that some 5G use cases will imply the deployment of MSs that are in fixed positions and close to each other (e.g. crowded stadiums, trains, busses, (home) CPEs in fixed wireless access (FWA) systems, fixed machinery/robots in factories).
+It is expected that some 5G use cases will imply the deployment of MSs that are in fixed positions and close to each other (e.g. crowded stadiums, trains, busses, (home) CPEs in fixed wireless access (FWA) systems, and fixed machinery/robots in factories).
 In some of those specific scenarios, the MS-MS interference might not be negligible anymore: no specific studies were performed with this respect.
-[When[When the MS-MS interference is not negligible, it may still be acceptable subject to the agreement at national level.
-In general, MS RF requirements are handled by 3GPP specifications and associated harmonised standards.]
+Therefore, in case of MSs that are in fixed positions and close to each other, no conclusion can be derived on the applicability of the ECC baseline out of block power limit.
+[Whenstandardisation bodies

 "UL to DL modifications": the default UL transmission direction in the flexible part is modified into DL

-In this case, from BS-BS interference perspective, the network that modifies the default UL transmission direction into DL will interferethe other network while it will not receive additional interference from the other network.
+In this case, from BS-BS interference perspective, the network that modifies the default UL transmission direction into DL will interfere with the other network while it will not receive additional interference from the other network.

 Under the specific assumptions and methodology used in this study, it can be concluded:

-For Macro-cellular network to Macro-cellular network results show that with the baseline requirement for synchronised MFCNs in ECC Report 281 performance degradation is ~9% for 10% unsynchronised(UL to DL modification) operation among operators.
-Since in the simulated scenario all BSs are assumed to change direction in all frames, in a realistic scenario in which only a percentage of frames will be modified compared to the baseline, a 10% unsynchronised will allow meeting the target performance degradation;
+For Macro-cellular network to Macro-cellular network results show that the throughput degradation is ~9% when operators are unsynchronised (UL to DL modification) for 10% of time.
+The modelling considered that the interfering operator always changes the transmission direction during the flexible part of the frame so is a worst case analysis.
+This means that the throughput degradation will likely be lower in a realistic scenario where the interfering operator does not always modify the transmission direction of the flexible portion of the frame.of the UL mean UL/averaged? throughput degradation in case of loss operation operation may; for a BS - BS separation distance at 288 m

-From Micro BS to Micro BS interference perspective, it is possible to use the ECC baseline out of block power limit for synchronised operation as specified if the operators have simultaneous UL / DL transmissions for at most 20% of the frame;

-No conclusion can be derived for the Macro cellular network with Micro BS network case since this scenario was not addressed.
-In the case of Micro BS network to Macro cellular network, due to the lower power of the interfering BS it is expected that coexistence issues will be more manageable (compared with the Macro cellular network to Micro BS network case, assuming the same topology and other relevant assumptions for the two cases)).
+From Micro BS to Micro BS interference perspective, it is possible to use the ECC baseline out of block power limit for synchronised operation as specified if the operators have simultaneous UL / DL transmissions for at most 20% of the frame(based on acceptable Loss 5% and ACIR 45dB); for a BS - BS separation distance at 96 m; Noconclusion can be derived for the Macro-cellular network to Micro BS network case since this scenario was not studied.
+In the case of Micro BS network to Macro-cellular network, due to the lower power of the interfering BS it is expected that interference from the Macro base station will dominate the coexistence analysis.-.